nwkoh/om/practice-set-01.md

 4. What is the average time spent waiting in line to get to the cashier (in seconds)?

 5. What is the average time that a customer spends in the system (in seconds)?

+## GloRoofs
+GloRoofs specialises in roofing products such as roof tiles and trusses.
+They have 11 retail outlets across Indonesia with a factory located just outside
+Jakarta.